 “We dissect nature along lines laid down by our native languages. […] We cut nature up, organize it into concepts, and ascribe significances as we do, largely because we are parties to an agreement to organize it in this way. […]” – Benjamin Lee Whorf (1940 : 213-14)

 The movie Arrival (2016) by Denis Villeneuve uses this theory and pushes it to its limits.
 Aliens have developed a language that can change humans’ linear perception of time, allowing them to experience “memories” of things that have yet to happen.
-The aliens are willing to share their language freely, but humans misunderstand the word “tool” for “weapon”, which will builds the tension throughout the movie.
+The aliens are willing to share their language freely, but humans misunderstand the word “tool” for “weapon”, which will build the tension throughout the movie.

 Another illustration of this hypothesis can be found in the book 1984, by G. Orwell.
 The government uses language to control the thoughts of its citizens by removing words from usable vocabulary.
 “Newspeak” – as it’s called in the book-acts as a tool to prevent people from thinking about anything that could hurt the government.